jtakayama/makahiki/install/install_readme.txt

 - libmemcached-dev
 - virtualenvwrapper

+The script also appends these lines to the end of the current user's ~/.bashrc file (the example assumes a user named "robot"):
+# Virtualenvwrapper settings for makahiki
+export WORKON_HOME=home/robot/.virtualenvs
+export PROJECT_HOME=home/robot/makahiki
+source /usr/local/bin/virtualenvwrapper.sh

+The script will create a log file in makahiki/install/logs with a filename of the format "install_dependencies_<timestamp>.log," where <timestamp> is a sequence of numbers representing a timestamp in the system local time.
+For more information, see Appendix A.

 2. Set up the makahiki virtual environment:
 -------------------------------------------
+When the environment_setup.sh script finishes, reload the startup file:

+% source ~/.bashrc

 Switch to the top-level makahiki directory:
 % cd ~/makahiki

-When the environment_setup.sh script finishes, reload the startup file:

-% source ~/.bashrc

 Then, create the makahiki virtual environment: